chronitis/ipyrmd/README.md

  *  0.1 (2015-05-27) Initial release
  *  0.2 (2015-05-29) Re-structure as a python library providing script `ipyrmd`
  *  0.3 (2015-06-09) Add support for R files with markdown embedded in #' comments
+ *  0.4 (2016-06-01) Added a test suite and fixed a number of round-trip bugs